What is a Passive House?

 Passive Houses and external wall insulation are two hot topics within the energy efficiency and insulation industries.
 Passive House is a construction concept that originally began in Germany; initially coined ‘passivhaus,’ it is generally known as an energy efficient, environmentally friendly house that practically requires no heating.
-The building is constructed in such a way that it is tightly sealed in a thermal envelope which allows very little heat to escape, so that essentially a room can be warmed simply by light from the sun, body heat or the heat from small electrical appliances.
+The building construction creates a thermal envelope which allows very little heat to escape.
+Essentially, a room can be warmed simply by sunlight, body heat or the heat from electrical appliances.

-- A Passive House needs to have primary energy demands (such as warm water, heating, house appliances) lower than 120 kWh/m2a
+- Primary energy demands (such as warm water, heating, house appliances) lower than 120 kWh/m2a

-- A Passive House needs to have heating demands lower than 15 kWh per square meter annually.
+- Heating demands lower than 15 kWh per square meter annually.

-- A Passive House must pass a pressure test and the pressure must be limited to 50 Pascals with the pressure differential not exceeding 0.6 times a room’s volume per hour.
+- Pass a pressure test and the pressure must be limited to 50 Pascals with the pressure differential not exceeding 0.6 times a room’s volume per hour.

 A Passive House has a high level of insulation.
 That includes the doors, windows (triple glazed), walls, floors and roof.
 However, as we know, houses need proper ventilation – therefore Passive Houses also require a mechanical ventilation system.

-Excellent indoor air quality is a characteristic that Passive Houses possess, and this is achieved through the mechanical ventilator exchanging the air from inside with the air from outside.
+The excellent air quality associated with passivhaus builds relies on mechanical ventilation systems.
+Warm air is exchanged for cooler air entering the house.
 These are great for being energy efficient, because during the process of heat exchange the ventilators can transfer the fresh air into the room at the same time as heating up/cooling down the fresh air.
 This means that Passive Houses are able to exist without the frequent or constant use of conventional heating systems, many only have one radiator in the bathroom for drying off towels.

 So, as previously mentioned, Passive Houses require an outstanding amount of insulation; typically a Passive House wall will have a U-value of 0.15m/m2k.
 Luckily, external wall insulation would do the job perfectly if you get it at the right thickness.
 EPS, Mineral Wool and Wood Fibre have low enough U-values to be able to obtain the required level of insulation for a passive house.

-However, the insulation needs to be totally sealed against thermal bridging– which means absolutely no gaps.
-This is because gaps in the insulation break the thermal envelope and, especially in highly insulated houses, reduce the effectiveness of the insulation.
+However, the insulation needs to be totally sealed against thermal bridging.
+This is because gaps in the insulation break the thermal envelope.
+In highly insulated houses, thermal bridges reduce the effectiveness of the insulation, as heat actively finds avenue to escape outside.
 Thermal Bridging can cause damp and condensation – which can be far more detrimental to a passive house than a regular house.

-To achieve Passive House U-values on a 215mm solid brick wall, 270mm of Mineral Wool would be required.
+270mm of Mineral Wool would be required to achieve Passive House U-values on a 215mm solid brick wall.
 Mineral Wool is highly breathable so it’s great for a Passive House construction where ventilation and air quality are key in order to prevent damp.
 Due to the fact that Mineral Wool is made of a renewable material (volcanic rock), it’s also in keeping with the ethos of the Passive House.
-Rockwool is made by spinning volcanic rock in a furnace at a high temperature to create a cotton candy-like texture, and then it’s compressed into dense, flat insulation boards.
-Rock is not a very good heat conductor, and the fibres from the spun rock provide air pockets, which is what makes it a great insulation material.
+Rockwool is made by spinning volcanic rock in a furnace at a high temperature to create a cotton candy-like texture.
+It is then compressed into dense, flat insulation boards.
+Rock is not a very good heat conductor, and the fibres from the spun rock provide air pockets, enhancing insulation capabilities.

-In keeping with the Passive House rules, the EWI-225 premium adhesive, designed for use in Rockwool systems, is also ideal because it is breathable, strong and waterproof.
+The EWI-225 Premium Adhesive, designed for use in Rockwool systems, is also ideal because it is breathable, strong and waterproof.

-Building a Passive House is a highly technical procedure, and external wall insulation could definitely play a part in helping to mimic the Passive House standards.
-Our sales team are experts on all of our products and will be able to give you any technical advice about their technical specifications and usage.
-Feel free to contact us for any questions regarding our materials or get yourself a free materials quote using our calculator!
+Building a Passive House is a highly technical procedure, and external wall insulation plays a crucial part.
+Our sales team are on hand to answer any questions about our products.
+You can get yourself a free materials quote using our calculator!